 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Pneumonia affects one or both lungs, which causes the air sacs to fill up with mucus, pus and other fluid making it hard to breathe.
-Babies may develop pneumonia after flu or a cold and viruses are the most common cause of the infection.
+Babies may develop pneumonia after flu or cold and viruses are the most common cause of the infection.
 In babies with a weak immune system, severe pneumonia if left untreated can be potentially life-threatening.
-Continue reading to know all about the different types of pneumonia and how to care for your child, if he is affected.
+Continue reading to know all about the different types of pneumonia and how to care for your child if he is affected.

 What is Pneumonia?

 When the lungs get infected with different types of bacteria and viruses that attack the respiratory system, it is called pneumonia.
 It can affect one or both the lungs and can potentially make a person very sick.
 The air sacs in the lungs get inflamed by the infection and fill up with pus and other fluids, which make breathing difficult.
 The common symptom is coughing that is followed up by thick mucus (phlegm) from the lungs that could be green, brown or tinged with blood.
 People develop pneumonia after a cold or flu and often in the winter months.

 Pneumonia can develop without warning within a day or two or over several days.
 It could be mistaken for just a bad cold and cough which are among the first and most common symptoms.
 Pneumonia can be treated at home and clears up in about two to three weeks.
 It can be severe and dangerous in babies, older adults and people with other diseases.
 They can become very ill and may need to be hospitalised.